Nitrokey/nethsm/docs/clustering.md

 applying the restore forwards changes to the others.

-The only exceptions to this (i.e. data which are not shared but instead node-specific) are config data and the domain store:
+The only exceptions to this (i.e. data which are not shared but instead node-specific) are the domain store (so each node has its own unlock passphrase) and some config data:
 - TLS certificates
 - clock configuration
 - network configuration
 - logging configuration
 - unattended boot configuration
-- device key
-- unlock passphrase and backup passphrase
+- unlock salt

-Configuration data that **are** shared are:
+Configuration data that **are** shared (and so must be uniform across nodes) are:
-- the software version (nodes must have a uniform version)
+- the config/domain store version
 - the cluster CA
-- unlock salt and backup salt
+- backup passphrase and backup salt

-In terms of encryption, each node retains its own device key but they all share the same **domain key** to access their shared data (keys, users, namespaces).
+In terms of encryption, each node retains its own device key (which remains private) but they all share the same **domain key** to access their shared data (keys, users, namespaces).

+Note that for now the config/domain store version can only be version 1 (if your software version supports clustering, then that is what you have).
+Refer to the "Upgrading software in a cluster" section for more details on the safety of installing software updates within a cluster.

 ### Backup and restore

-The backup operation, which works as before and can be requested from any node of the cluster, will back up data for the whole cluster, including device-specific fields.
+The backup operation, which works as before and can be requested from any node of the cluster, will back up data for the whole cluster, including node-specific fields.

 A backup done on a cluster can be restored on the same cluster, even if some nodes have been added or removed since.
 Such restores will, as before, not